The Christmas Tree, Decking the Halls

 Somehow stories of the generous St. Nicholas (well, mostly so- Nicholas was also reputed to have socked a rival in the jaw over a dispute about the virgin Mary) were muddled with the Scandinavian elf.
 According to his legend, St. Nicholas was a political activist who championed the poor, prisoners, and children.
 His association with Christmas giving is almost certainly cover for less acceptable pagan characters.

 Santa Claus as we visualize him today sprang from the imagination of American political cartoonist Thomas Nast.
 Santa’s British counterpart, Father Christmas, is a little bit St. Nick and a little bit Father time.
 Italian children don’t know Santa; they await gifts from Befana, a kindly witch.
-Dutch children leave shoes out and hope for a small gift from the Kriskind, an angel representing the Christ child (another name for Kriskind is ‘Kris Kringle,’ so referring to Santa by that name creates a sort of Jesus/elf-angel hybrid).
+German children leave shoes out and hope for a small gift from the Kriskind, an angel representing the Christ child (another name for Kriskind is ‘Kris Kringle,’ so referring to Santa by that name creates a sort of Jesus/elf-angel hybrid).

 Some Invented Legends